Tashkent International Airport

-Islam Karimov Tashkent International Airport (Islom Karimov nomidagi Toshkent xalqaro aeroporti) (IATA: TAS, ICAO: UZTT) is the main international airport of Uzbekistan and the 3rd busiest airport in Central Asia (after Almaty International Airport and Astana International Airport in Kazakhstan).
+Islam Karimov Tashkent International Airport (Islom Karimov nomidagi Toshkent xalqaro aeroporti) (IATA: TAS, ICAO: UZTT) is the main and the busiest international airport in Uzbekistan and the second busiest airport in Central Asia (after Almaty International Airport in Kazakhstan) as well as the 8th busiest in the Post-Soviet states.
 It is located 12 km from the center of Tashkent.
-It was named after Islam Karimov, the 1st president of Uzbekistan, from 1991 until his death in 2016.
+It was named after Islam Karimov, the first president of independent Uzbekistan, in office from 1991 until his death in 2016.